MagdaPaj/debian-dependency-package-generation/README.md

 Pin-Priority: 1001
 ```

+The impact of APT preferences can be inspected by running `apt-cache policy your-package-name`.

 ## Release creation

 To create a new dependency package, a new release must be created.
 To do so:

 1. create a new file under `package-history` folder using the current value of `$EPOCHSECONDS` as a file name
-2. define in the file your package list containing package names and versions
+2. in the newly create file, put each package name and its pinned version on a new line, e.g. `package-name (=1.1.0-1)`
 3. commit and push your changes
 4. create a new tag following the semantic versioning (e.g. `git tag v0.0.5`)
 5. push the tag `git push --tags`, this will automatically trigger a GitHub workflow that will create a new release with the dependency and companion package as assets.